 A timely repeat of this 20th-century minimalist masterpiece: Arvo Pärt’s setting of the St John Passion is a mesmerizing minimalist masterpiece – with the most concentrated of musical means Pärt communicates the depth and universal spirituality of the Passion story.

 The music of Arvo Pärt shimmers like the surface of the sea in sunlight: there is almost infinite and unpredictable detail: "Tintinnabuli is the mathematically exact connection from one line to another... ...tintinnabuli is the rule where the melody and the accompaniment [accompanying voice]...is one.
 One plus one, it is one – it is not two.
-This is the secret of this technique.”
-In Passio Domini Nostri Jesu Christi secundum Joannem Arvo Pärt divides the text of the St John Passion into a narrative sung by the Evangelist Quartet with accompanying instrumental quartet, and dialogue by Jesus, Pilate and other characters sung by the soloists and chorus with organ.
-Rather like Brighton rock, the character of Pärt’s music in general and of Passio in particular is stamped throughout, and yet the different episodes in the narrative vary enormously in emotional intensity and acoustic texture.
-Arvo Pärt says: "I have discovered that it is enough when a single note is beautifully played.
+This is the secret of this technique."
+This collaboration between The Choir of Trinity College, Melbourne and The Song Company is a presentation of the minimalist masterpiece that is Arvo Pärt’s setting of the St John Passion.
+The words are at the heart: the music allows the listener to follow the text and enter into the story for themselves.
+Passio Domini Nostri Jesu Christi secundum Joannem, or Passio for short, divides the text of the St John Passion into a narrative – sung by the Evangelist Quartet with accompanying instrumental quartet – and spoken interjections by Jesus, Pilate, and all the other characters including the crowd – sung by the soloists and chorus with organ.
+Every bar is instantly recognizable and yet the different episodes in the narrative vary enormously in emotional intensity and acoustic texture.
+The pauses are just as much part of the music, as Pärt says: "I have discovered that it is enough when a single note is beautifully played.
 This one note, or a silent beat, or a moment of silence, comforts me."